civitz/civitz.github.io/_posts/2020-11-16-gnash-in-docker-ubuntu-20.04.md

 ---

 A couple weeks ago I helped my sister upgrade her laptop to the latest ubuntu version available, a process which went without issues.
-The other day she calls me tell me she needs to play flash files and gnash no longer works.
+The other day she calls me tell me she needs to play flash files and the player she used no longer works.
 I chuckled at the thought of flash files in 2020...
 It turns out academia and book editors still use this technology in their digital media to make it difficult to copy their precious data.

+Flash has always been a problem in linux, expecially in the web.
+Adobe provided a flash plugin for firefox, but for the poor souls who had to play standalone flash files there was no alternative.
+Then the gnash emerged: an open source flash player which reached a pretty good level of compatibility with the official format.
 The problem is: gnash is no longer available in official ubuntu repos due to the use of unpatched libraries and the understandable lack of will to update its code.